picosh/docs/posts/faq.md

 # How can I setup my `ssh-agent`?

-your SSH agent typically hosts your SSH keypairs and serves them when authenticating with an SSH server.
+Your SSH agent typically hosts your SSH keypairs and serves them when authenticating with an SSH server.
 So, ensuring your `ssh-agent` is setup properly is important when connecting to us.